 Scobee achieved the rank of Lieutenant Colonel.
 He was survived by his wife and two children.
-His son, Major General Richard W. Scobee, is now the 10th Air Force commander of the Naval Air Station Fort Worth Joint Reserve Base.
+His son, Lieutenant General Richard W. Scobee, is now Chief of Air Force Reserve in Arlington, Virginia, and Commander of the Air Force Reserve Command at Georgia's Robins Air Force Base.

 McNair’s educational career was littered with honors, and he achieved a Ph.D. in physics from MIT in 1976.
 His specialties were lasers and molecular spectroscopy, knowledge he put to use at Hughes Research Laboratories.
 When NASA began accepting scientists and test pilots into its astronaut program in the ‘70s, McNair applied and made the 1978 class of astronaut candidates.
 He flew on the Challenger in 1984, spending seven days in orbit and becoming the second African American (after Guy Bluford) to fly in space.
 The Challenger launch in 1986 was to be his second as a mission specialist.

 McNair was an accomplished saxophone player and held a 5th degree black belt in karate.
 He was survived by his wife and two children.
 In addition to several schools, streets, and parks named in his honor, the old public library building in Lake City became the Ronald E. McNair Life History Center in 2011.

 4. Ellison Onizuka // Mission Specialist